Beekeeping Training

 Day 1: Bee Colony and Equipment

-• Bee biology: The roles and life cycles of queen bees, worker bees, and drones in the colony.
+• Bee biology: queen, worker, and drone roles and life cycles in the colony.

-• Essential beekeeping equipment (smoker, mask, gloves) and their proper use.
+• Essential beekeeping equipment (smoker, mask, gloves) and proper usage.

 • Acquiring a new bee colony and hive setup.

-• The primary threat: Varroa mites and control methods (organic and chemical).
+• Main threat: Varroa parasite and control methods (organic and chemical).

-• Common bee diseases such as American and European Foulbrood and Nosema.
+• Common bee diseases: American & European foulbrood, Nosema.

 • Hive hygiene and cleaning protocols.

-• Honey ripening, harvest time, and proper extraction methods.
+• Maturation of honey, harvest timing, and correct extraction methods.

-• Harvesting and preserving pollen, propolis, and royal jelly.
+• Collection and storage techniques for pollen, propolis, and royal jelly.

-• Packing and storing honey and other products.
+• Packing and storage of honey and other products.

-• The impact of high-quality queen bees on colony productivity and health.
+• Impact of quality queen on colony productivity and health.

-• Understand the basic bee anatomy and colony structure.
+• Understands basic bee anatomy and colony structure.

-• Harvest honey, pollen, and propolis using proper techniques.
+• Harvests honey, pollen, and propolis using correct techniques.

 Training Notes

-• The instructor can adjust the content according to the profile of the participants.
+• Instructor can adjust content according to participant profiles.

-• Participants who attend 79% or more of the training will receive a university-approved participation certificate.
+• Participants with 79% or higher attendance will receive a university-approved participation certificate.

 Comments